5 Top Weekly TSX Stocks: Precious Metals and Oil Lead the Way | INN

 Global markets were shaken by a coordinated attack on global oil production lines, with over 5 million barrels a day in production taken offline by a sophisticated attack that has the US building a coalition to respond to the danger posed by Iran — which both the US and Saudi Arabia are blaming.

-Unsurprisingly, oil spiked last week, but was tracking lower towards the end of the week as Saudi authorities soothed fears by blunting any impacts to supply with strategic stockpiles.
+Unsurprisingly, oil prices spiked last week, but were tracking lower towards the end of the week as Saudi authorities soothed fears by blunting any impacts to supply with strategic stockpiles.
 Gold stayed up, and base metals went down.

 Here’s a look at the top five performing resource and energy stocks on the TSX in Toronto last week: